When do I register for classes?

 How do I drop a class?

-You are allowed to drop classes in WIN, provided you stay above 12 hours of registration, between August 26 and September 9.
-After September 9, you may request permission to drop from your instructor and Lower Division Adviser.
-The last day to drop without grade penalty is September 30.
+You are allowed to drop classes in WIN, provided you stay above 12 hours of registration, between August 25 and September 29 for the Fall 2015 semester.

 How/where can I buy textbooks?